 - About 1 out of every 10 women have breasts that are mostly fat.
 They have no fibrous and glandular tissue, or very little.

 Does dense breast tissue raise your risk of breast cancer?

-Women with dense breasts also have an elevated risk of breast cancer.
-The 10% who have the most dense tissue have a risk that’s four to six times higher compared with those whose breasts are the least dense.
-This is because glandular tissue is more likely to become cancerous.
-But even women with breasts that are mostly fatty can develop breast cancer.Back to top
+People with dense breasts have a higher risk of breast cancer.
+People with the highest density are 4 to 6 times more likely to get breast cancer than people with the least dense breasts.
+This is because glandular tissue is more likely to develop cancer.
+However, even people with breasts that are mostly fatty can get breast cancer.

 What causes dense breasts?

-It’s not something you can really change.
+It’s not really something you can change.
 There are no foods or supplements that make a difference.
-Some women may have changes in the amount of fat in their breasts if they lose or gain weight.
+Some people may have changes in the amount of fat in their breasts if they lose or gain weight.
 Women with a low body mass index tend to have dense breasts.

-We offer 2-D and 3-D mammography, screening breast ultrasounds, and breast MRIs.
-Breast cancer screening services are available to MSK employees and their family members, MSK patients, and women in the community.
-Any woman who needs a screening mammogram can make an appointment to get one at MSK.
-We accept outside prescriptions for screening mammography and breast ultrasounds.
+Breast cancer screening services are available at all MSK locations.
+Anyone who needs a screening mammogram can make an appointment at MSK.
+We welcome all MSK patients, our employees and their families, and the community.
+We accept all prescriptions for screening mammography and breast ultrasounds.